martinber/noaa-apt/docs/usage.md

                         Contrast adjustment method for decode.
 Possible values:
                         "98_percent", "telemetry" or "disable".
 98 Percent used by default.
+  -p,--profile PROFILE  Profile to use, values loaded from settings file.
+                        Possible values: "standard", "fast" or "slow".
   -o,--output FILENAME  Set output path.
 When decoding images the default is
                         './output.png', when resampling the default is
                         './output.wav'.